mwganson/ThreadProfile/README.md

 The internal_data and external_data list properties define the radius of the ThreadProfile object at the various angles around the circumference.
 There are 720 points.
 Each point is the x-coordinate of a thread profile sketched on the xz plane.
 The first element in the list is the x-coordinate at z=1/720 degrees, then z=2/720 degrees, etc.  Don't worry, you don't need to include these parameters.
 The default used is for the standard Metric M profile.
 When the ThreadProfile is created the data points are used as such: each element is taken, then added to it the minor radius + pitch * element value for the x-coordinate.
 To get the y-coordinate we use the current element index / 720.
 We use the math.cos() and math.sin() functions, but let's not get too bogged down here.
 You can view the source code for more details.<br/>

 #### Release notes:<br/>
+* 2019.07.27 (version 1.31)<br/>
+** Helix placement now linked parametrically to ThreadProfile placement, can be disabled in settings.
 * 2019.07.25 (version 1.30)<br/>
 ** Added presets
 ** Changed variable to reflect there are 719 (not 720) points used to make the ThreadProfile BSpline